whomwah/alfred-github-workflow/README.md

 By default you access the workflow via the `gh` command.

-The first time you use the workflow you will need an access token so the workflow can speak to github on your behalf.
+The first time you use the workflow you will need an access token so the workflow can speak to Github on your behalf.
 You can do this via the `gh > login` command.
 Pressing enter will take you to an authorisation page on Github.
-The permissions are used only by the workflow.
+The permissions are required only by the workflow.
+I'm not evil.

 There are a few top level commands and other than that you just start typing a `repo` or `user` you are interested in.
 Once you start seeing results, pressing